Oksii/wolflauncher/README.md

 ### Known Issues and workarounds
 - Some AMD graphic cards may incorrectly draw textures on long distance, this seems to be caused by renaming the wolfMP.exe.
 Possibly related to code in ui_main in the game.
 Setting "r_depthbits 32" fixes this issue.
 - OBS Game Capture specifically set to woflMP.exe and "Window title must match" or "Match title, otherwise find window of same executable"  may fail to capture the window.
 Set Window Match Priority to: "Match title, otherwise find window **of same type**".
-Or Update Window to "wolfMP_130.exe" though the latter will requiring update whenever a new wolfMP.exe is released.
+Or Update Window to "wolfMP_130.exe" though the latter will require updating whenever a new wolfMP.exe is released.